Alireza Jahanbakhsh: 2013–14 season

-Though he was expected to join Iran's giants, Persepolis, On 26 May 2013, Jahanbakhsh reached a verbal agreement with Dutch Eredivisie outfit NEC for a three-year deal.
+Though he was expected to join Iranian giants, Persepolis, on 26 May 2013, Jahanbakhsh reached a verbal agreement with Dutch outfit NEC Nijmegen for a three-year deal.
 This deal was subject to a medical examination and obtaining a visa and work permit.
 He officially joined the club on 1 July 2013.
-He made his debut as a substitute in a league match against Groningen on 3 August 2013.
+He made his debut as a substitute in an Eredivisie match against FC Groningen on 3 August 2013.
 He scored his first goal in an 8–0 win over Harkemase Boys in the KNVB Cup.
 On 1 December 2013, Jahanbakhsh scored two goals and assisted the other in a 3–2 league match win over AZ Alkmaar.
-On 22 December, he scored and assisted at FC Groningen while providing a secondary assist on 15 February 2014 against RKC Waalwijk.
-On 22 March, when NEC were down 2–0 at halftime, Jahanbakhsh came on as a substitute after the half and provided an assist to Michael Higdon in their 2–2 draw at Heerenveen.
+On 22 December, he scored and assisted at Groningen while providing a secondary assist on 15 February 2014 against RKC Waalwijk.
+On 22 March, when NEC were down 2–0 at half-time, Jahanbakhsh came on as a substitute after the half and provided an assist for Michael Higdon in their 2–2 draw at SC Heerenveen.

 On the final day of the 2013–14 season, Jahanbakhsh scored two late goals against Ajax to save NEC from automatic relegation, instead securing a relegation playoff spot.
 Jahanbakhsh was originally voted the Eredivisie's greatest talent of the season before becoming runner-up to Memphis Depay.